Ceilidh Trail

 Fèis Rois was set for a fantastic summer of concerts and cèilidhs throughout Scotland, England, France and Australia to mark the milestone, but due to the Covid-19 pandemic, the organisation had to cancel 2020’s programme.
 Although we were not able to have musicians out on the road, we were delighted to bring you this very special online concert on 15 August, 2020, showcasing some of the 150+ alumni of this project.

-List of performers
+List of performer

 Mairearad